This document uses an example to guide you through the process of creating a website search experience.

 - Use synonyms and curations to improve the search experience

 - The web crawler documentation contains more details about this tool, such as advanced crawl management and troubleshooting techniques.

-- Results, relevance, and optimization enumerates all the Enterprise Search tools for optimizing results.
+- Results enumerates all the Enterprise Search tools for optimizing results.

 - The Search UI documentation has detailed tutorials and use case driven docs, such as how to build an ecommerce search experience.